Opla/aice.js/README.md

 nlp.train();

-// now you can use process to get the answer const response = await aice.process('Test condition', { state: 'STATE_0'}, 'en');
+// now you can use evaluate to get the answer const response = await aice.evaluate('Test condition', { state: 'STATE_0'}, 'en');
 ```

 ```